FridgeFlowInc/platform/backend/README.md

 docker run -p 8080:8080 --name fridgeflow-backend fridgeflow-backend
 ```

-Backend will be available on localhost:8080
+Backend will be available on localhost:8080.

+### Notes

+You can use [image](https://github.com/FridgeFlowInc/platform/pkgs/container/platform%2Fbackend) from github registry.